-If you come to Coeur d’Alene, get your picture taken on a boat.
+Of course, if you come to Coeur d’Alene in the summer time, get your picture taken on a boat.
 If you are a golfer, get your picture taken on the floating tee on Lake Coeur d’Alene.
+They have great postcards of the floating golf green in the gift shot at Coeur d’Alene Lake Resort.

 Photo ops in Coeur d’Alene include a picture with Mudgy the Moose or Millie.